-- 2 Click Sentinel Main. - 3 In the toolbar, click Applications.

-- 4 Click Launch Control Center. - 5 Click Yes to accept the security certificate. - 6 Specify a user name and password of a user that has rights to access the Sentinel Control Center, then click Login. - 7 Click Accept or Accept Permanently to accept the security certificate.
+- 2 Click Sentinel Main. - 3 Select the logged in user name at the top right corner and select Applications. - 4 Click Launch Control Center. - 4a When prompted, download control center.zip and extract it. - 4b Run the launcher_controlcenter.exe file on a Windows machine or the launcher controlcenter.sh file on a Linux machine. - 4c Click Accept or Accept Permanently to accept the security certificate. - 4d Specify a user name and password of a user that has rights to access the Sentinel Control Center, then click Login.